Axel Sundquist: Biography

-Sundquist was born May 26, 1867, in Furland, Jakobstad (= Finland), Russia and later emigrated to the United States.
+Sundquist was born on May 26, 1867, in Jakobstad in the Grand Duchy of Finland, then part of the Russian Empire.
+He later emigrated to the United States.
 He enlisted in the United States Navy on August 31, 1893.

 During the Spanish–American War in 1898 he was a chief carpenter's mate aboard the cruiser U.S.S.
 Marblehead.
 He received the Medal of Honor for his efforts in clearing 27 contact mines from Guantánamo Bay in July 1898.

 He was warranted as a carpenter on December 12, 1898, and received the Medal of Honor seven days later.
 In March 1903 he was assigned to the Naval Torpedo Station in Newport, Rhode Island.
 He was promoted to chief carpenter on December 12, 1904.

 Sundquist died on December 22, 1910.